Discover the world of the crypto DAO projects (Part 1)

 So where do we stand today?
 How do DAOs work in practice?

-The uncover of a crypto DAO project
+The typical operation of a crypto DAO

 Buy your first cryptocurrency easily in euro with Galeon